nsncowan/WorkLifePlanner/capstone_proposal.md

 * user can drag and drop timeblocks into planner to build their day

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.
+* react-dnd
+* firebase

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.
+* graphical readout of time allocation (i.e. a pie chart).
+Can be for the day, week, or both.
+* user can set personal goals for time allocation. e.g. - "I want to spend 15% of my time on self-care"

 ### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?